Lagrange-Labs/lsc-client-cli/README.md

 - Enter `r` in the prompt to run the deployment steps.
   - Enter the chain name.
-    > Note: Make sure that the `config_<chain>.toml` should be for the same chain name in the command.
+    > Note: Make sure that the `config_<chain>.toml` is for the same chain name entered in this step.
   - Enter your `ECDSA private key`
-    > Note: Please enter the dummy Ethereum address created above and not your personal address that contains real valued assets.
+    > Note: Please enter the ECDSA private key of the operator/wallet created in step #1.
   - Enter `y` to let the CLI randomly generate a BLS key pair or else you can enter `n` and add an already available BLS private key.
     > Note: Each Lagrange Attestation Node should have a unique BLS key pair
   - Enter `y` to register the attestation node to the Lagrange State Committee.
-    > Each Lagrange Attestation Node can be subscribed to multiple chains.
   - Enter `y` to subscribe the attestation node to the chain you mentioned.
   - Enter the `chain id` for your chain.
     - If the chain subscription fails with an error `The dedicated chain is already subscribed`, you can press `n` and then enter `e` to exit.
     - If the chain subscription fails with an error `The dedicated chain is locked`, please enter `y` to retry the subscription to that chain.
-  - Re-run the above command for every chain you want to subcscribe the Lagrange Attestation Node.
+  - If the chain subscription and deployment is successful, you will see an `INFO` log printed on your screen stating that `config_<chain>_<private_key>` is created.
+    - If you are running a single operator node, enter `e` to exit.
+Re-run the command mentioned above in this step by changing the `config_<chain>.toml` file to register this same node to another chain.
+    - If you are running multiple operator nodes, enter `r` to start committee subscription and registration for other nodes to the same chain.

 9. Check docker container logs to ensure successful deployment of the Lagrange Attestation Node.
 If you have deployed `n` nodes and each node is subscribed to `k` chains then there will be `n*k` containers running.